 - ensuring that gambling is conducted in a fair and open way

-From January 2007, the Commission will be responsible for granting operating and personal licences for commercial gambling operators and personnel working in the industry.
+The Commission is responsible for granting operating and personal licences for commercial gambling operators and personnel working in the industry.
 It will also regulate certain lottery managers and promoters.

 Illegal gambling will be investigated and organisers prosecuted.
 The Gambling Commission will also collect information from us about gambling so that it can regulate gambling effectively and advise the government about gambling in the United Kingdom.

 The Act removes from licensing justices all responsibility for granting gambling and betting permissions, which they exercised previously.
 Instead, the Commission and licensing authorities will share between them responsibility for all matters previously regulated by licensing justices.

 We will issue premises licenses for: casinos, betting offices and race tracks, bingo clubs, adult gaming centres and family entertainment centres.

 We will also issue permits for: gaming machines in members' clubs and licensed premises, gaming in members' clubs, prize gaming and unlicensed family entertainment centres.
 We will also approve temporary use notices and issue provisional statements (provisional statements are a kind of licence issued before a building is built or altered for the purpose of gambling).

 For detailed information concerning the fees structure, please click here to see the

 It is a requirement under section 349 of the Gambling Act 2005 for the Council to prepare, consult and publish a Gambling Policy Statement.